-Kingdom of Italy pits the three dominate social classes of 1861 - 1946 (Royal, Cleric, and Populist) against each other.
-You'll have to choose wisely to win.
-Support Italy's King, Pope, or Prime Minister to gain control of a newly unified Italy.
-Devise strategies for creating a political, economic, and military power base.
-Grow your power by adding cities and their resources, appointing political leaders, and leading strategic military attacks.
+As a powerful political leader during Italy's tumultuous social revolution (1861-1946) you'll have to wisely choose leaders, causes, and adapt to your opponent's tactics to win.
+Support Italy's King, Pope, and/or Prime Minister to gain control of a newly unified Italy.
+You'll devise clever strategies for creating your political, economic, and military power base.
+Grow your power by adding cities and their resources, appointing political leaders, and leading military attacks.

-Your enemies know your weaknesses!
-Without the appropriate military, political, or economic strategies in place, allies may turn into enemies, deposing your leaders, instigating revolts in your cities, stripping you of income and might.
-Kingdom of Italy realistically reenacts the turmoil and ruthless tactics of Italy’s past - bringing a totally new level of strategy and competitiveness to card games.
-Diplomacy, risk taking, military planning, deception, and a sudden turn of fortune are all viable avenues for gaining the upper hand.
+Kingdom of Italy realistically reenacts the turmoil and ruthless tactics from Italy’s past - bringing a totally new level of strategy and competitiveness to card games.
+Diplomacy, risk-taking, military planning, deception, and a sudden turn of fortune are all viable avenues for gaining the upper hand.

 Will you seek friendship and allies or take what could be yours?